Hungry Healthy Happy

 Instructions

-• Put the potatoes in a large sauce pan with boiling water.
+• Put 1 kg New potatoes in a large sauce pan with boiling water.
 Simmer for 10 minutes, or until they are tender when you put a fork/knife in them.
 Drain and leave to sit in a colander for 5 minutes, to allow the moisture to evaporate.

 • Put them on a large baking tray.
-Drizzle with olive oil and add the garlic, salt and pepper and mix well.
+Drizzle with 3 tablespoon Olive oil and add 5 Garlic clove and 1 Pinch Sea salt and ground black pepper and mix well.

 • Using a fork (or glass or potato masher), gently but firmly smash them down.